The Domed building of the former mineral well is located close to One

-Tree Hill country park on the outskirts of Martinhole Wood at Langdon Hills.
+Tree Hill Country Park on the outskirts of Martinhole Wood at Langdon Hills.
 Its structure, resembling that of a Grecian

-built to enclose the last of five wells sunk on land to the rear of Hovells Farm on the Vange Hall
+built to enclose the last of five wells sunk on land to the rear of Hovells Farm on the north-west extremities of the Vange Hall

 Estate during the early 1920s, as a 'get rich quick scheme' by a London publican, whose surname was ironically Cash.

 Self styled 'farmer'